 Americas: Otorongo Amazon Lodge in Peru

-Apart from the Main Lodge with 12 spacious rooms, you can stay in the Family House (sleeping up to 8), and the Private House (perfect for singles or couples).
+In addition to the Main Lodge, which has 12 spacious rooms, you can stay in the Family House (which can sleep up to 8) and the Private House (which is perfect for singles or couples).

 No roads, no internet.
 It takes 2.5 hours by speed boat to get to the Otorongo Expeditions Amazon Lodge

-The lodge though is only one part of the experience.
-The whole Otorongo Expeditions team go out of their way to ensure you have an amazing time:
+The lodge, though, is only one part of the experience.
+The whole Otorongo Expeditions team go out of their way to ensure you have a fantastic time:

 - It all starts with the owners: Ivonne Braga and Anthony Giardenelli.
 The Peruvian/American couple met in 2004, and their love (for each other and the Amazon) led to the creation of Otorongo Expeditions.
 Both are incredibly knowledgeable, and their passion and love for the wildlife and the people of the Amazon are infectious.

-- Whether you come during the dry or rainy season, with the help of bilingual naturalist guides, you get to experience the Amazon at its best: from the excursions to see river dolphins, sleuths and monkeys or fish for Piranha, to the night walks to observe caimans and visiting remote villages and learning about their way of life…
+- Whether you come during the dry or rainy season, you can experience the Amazon at its best with the help of bilingual naturalist guides.
+From excursions to see river dolphins, sleuths, and monkeys or fish for Piranhas to night walks to observe caimans and visits to remote villages to learn about their way of life.

-- But that’s still not all: The kitchen staff at the lodge prepare three exceptional meals each day, with fresh ingredients from the Amazon, including juice from fruit many of us have never heard of.
+- But that’s not all: The lodge’s kitchen staff prepares three exceptional meals each day using fresh ingredients from the Amazon, including juice from a fruit many of us have never heard of.

 Where else could you fish for piranha?
 The tastiest fish we have ever had on our travels.

-The lodge uses a septic system, recycling and composting to manage its waste, and low emission engines on its boats.
+The lodge manages its waste using a septic system, recycling, and composting, and its boats have low-emission engines.
 Otorongo Expeditions employs local guides, and receiving payments for welcoming guests means native communities don’t need to sell land to loggers or prospectors.

-LA VIMEA Biotique Hotel, Italy’s first completely vegan hotel, is located in the quiet town of Naturno, in sunny and picturesque South Tyrol in Northern Italy.
+LA VIMEA Biotique Hotel, Italy’s first utterly vegan hotel, is in the quiet town of Naturno, in sunny and picturesque South Tyrol in Northern Italy.

 The rooms all have lovely views of the Val Venosta Valley, which offers plenty to be active.
 Hiking is the most popular option, and there are walks of all difficulty levels leading you past old chapels, farms and orchards with views of the valley below.
-If the sun doesn’t shine during your visit, you can also stay inside and take part in one of the complimentary daily mindful activities, such as different types of yoga and meditation.
+Suppose the sun doesn’t shine during your visit.
+In that case, you can also stay inside and participate in one of the complimentary daily mindful activities, such as yoga and meditation.

 Located in picturesque South Tyrol, LA VIMEA Biotique Hotel is Italy’s first completely vegan hotel